-- cooking and preparing baby formula.
+- Always use cold water for drinking, cooking and preparing baby formula.
 Never cook with or drink water from the hot water tap.
 Never use water from the hot water tap to make baby formula. - Periodically remove and clean the faucet screens/aerators.
 While doing so, run the tap to eliminate debris. - Check your service line where it enters your building and determine if it is made of lead.
 If it is, replace it. - Identify and replace old plumbing fixtures that contain lead.
 Brass faucets, fittings and valves may leach lead into drinking water especially those purchased before 2014.

 Homeowners who want to determine whether there is lead in their water should have a laboratory test it.
-There is a list of certified testing laboratories on the state Department of Public Health's website (www.ct.gov/dph).
+There is a list of certified testing laboratories on the state Department of Environmental Protection website: mass.gov/orgs/massachusetts-department-of-environmental-protection.

 For more information, our website has a section dedicated entirely to lead in drinking water; visit www.aquarionwater.com/learningaboutlead.

 If you have questions, call our Water Quality Department at 800-832-2373.
-You also can email us at www.waterquality@aquarionwater.com.
+You also can email us at waterquality@aquarionwater.com.